Updated November 21, 2019

 The air smells slightly of the salty ocean that surrounds it.
 The Baroque-style colonial plazas are thick with palm trees and flaming red and purple bougainvillea.
 Chevys and Buicks from the 1950s-and even older- cruise by the Malecon, the Havana seawall that stops the ocean from crashing onto the multicolored buildings.
 The sounds of mellow Latin music waft from cafes and winding, cobblestone streets.
 You are in Havana, Cuba’s lively, friendly capital city, the first stop on your Cuban adventure and the keystone of your perfect Cuba itinerary.

 A taxi from the Jose Marti International Airport into the center of Havana should not cost more than 25-30 CUC.
-A CUC is roughly equal to a US dollar.
+A CUC, as we’ve noted, is roughly equal to a US dollar.

 Despite the crumbling architecture, Havana is fascinating.
 It is full of pastel-colored houses with leafy interior patios.
 Small, niche museums are everywhere exhibiting collections of posters, antiques, rum, and cigars.
 There is even a museum for chocolate!
 You see more and more art galleries every day.
 The paladares, private enterprise restaurants, continue to push the envelope with their innovative cuisine.
 The nightlife has been legendary forever, and it still is.
 Havana will grow on you quickly.
 It beguiles, bewitches and draws you in- slowly but inescapably- with its energy and charm.